wuyinjun-1993/DGM2/readme.md

 2. run the forecasting program train.py in the main directory.
 The arguments for running this program are:

---dataset: the name of the dataset (KDDCUP or USHCN)
+--dataset: the name of the dataset (KDDCUP or USHCN or MIMIC3)

 --model: the model name (DGM2_L or DGM2_O, DGM2_L uses LSTM for transition while DGM2_O uses ODE for transition)